Pay by Phone Bill Refunds and Charge Disputes 2026: A Complete Guide

 Scenario Refund Possible?
 Action Ladder (in order) Key Proof / Notes

-Unauthorised / fraudulent payment Yes – case-by-case Casino → Payment-provider (Boku, Fonix, Siru, PayviaPhone) → Mobile network → Ofcom/ADR Phone bill PDF, SMS log, support tickets; PSA Code v15 §4.3 refund SLA = 14 days
+Unauthorised/fraudulent payment Yes – case-by-case Casino → Payment-provider (Boku, Fonix, Siru, PayviaPhone) → Mobile network → Ofcom/ADR Phone bill PDF, SMS log, support tickets; PSA Code v15 §4.3 refund SLA = 14 days

-Problem-gambling breach (casino ignored self-exclusion) Rare – only with clear evidence Casino RG team → UKGC complaint Email chains proving self-exclusion request was ignored
+Problem-gambling breach (casino ignored self-exclusion) Rare – only with clear evidence Casino RG team → UKGC complaint Email chains proving the self-exclusion request was ignored

 Normal gambling losses No N/A Losses are never refundable under PSA or UKGC rules

-Withdrawing winnings Not to phone bill Use bank, debit card, PayPal, Skrill, etc. Carrier billing is deposit-only
+Withdrawing winnings Not to the phone bill Use bank, debit card, PayPal, Skrill, etc. Carrier billing is deposit-only

 Yes—PSA Code v15 treats an inadvertent confirmation as revocable consent, so you can invoke §4.3 within 30 days and the provider must reverse the charge if usage is nil or minimal.